TYPuzzler/TYPuzzler.github.io/reports/Week 3 Report.md

 - Tested a few APIs for text generation.
 - Implemented a simple random text generator using one of the tested APIs (`words.js`).
 ## 3. Plans / Goals
+### Margaret
+- Research more about APIs and frameworks for capturing user input and information, connecting to backend systems.
+- Implement more ideas for trying to create a basic frontend.
 ### Bowen
 - Find a way to assign different chances to each of the puzzle pieces for the rewarding system
 - Maybe find a way to make the puzzle pieces more like actual puzzle pieces instead of squares